maxim-zhao/battlemaniacs-restoration/README.md

 4- Some other minor fixes/additions.

 At the moment the project does not intend to modify the level themselves, despite the overall feeling that some of them are unpolished/unfinished compared to the original SNES game.
-But that possibility isn't completely discareded and anyone interested in investigating that and making it possible will be welcomed.
+But that possibility is not completely discarded and anyone interested in investigating that and making it possible will be welcomed.

 Current project members: